kari0219/2017-fall-main/syllabus/README.md

 We’ll be posting materials to the course [GitHub repo](../../../).

-*Note:* this is a new class, and the syllabus below might be subject to change.
-We'll be sure to announce anything major on [Piazza](http://piazza.com/berkeley/fall2017/datasciw266).
+*Note:* this is a relatively new class, and the syllabus below might be subject to change.
+We'll be sure to announce anything major on Piazza.

 ### Code References